pawand2002/azure-retail-analytics-data-lakehouse/README.md

 📫 Let's Connect
 If you found this useful, feel free to connect with me on LinkedIn or ⭐️ this repo!

-# Layers Explained:

-* **Bronze Layer (Raw Data Lake):** Stores raw, immutable sales data as ingested from the source (CSV).
-This layer acts as a landing zone.
-* **Silver Layer (Cleaned & Conformed Data Lake):** Data from the Bronze layer is cleaned, validated, and transformed into a structured, conformed format (Parquet).
-This layer is ready for further aggregation and feature engineering.
-* **Gold Layer (Business-Ready Data Lake):** Aggregated and highly optimized data (Parquet) for direct consumption by business intelligence tools and analytical applications.
-This layer contains key business metrics like daily total sales, unique customers, and transaction counts.

-## Azure Services Used

-* **Azure Data Lake Storage Gen2 (ADLS Gen2):** Scalable and secure data lake for storing data in various formats across all layers (Bronze, Silver, Gold).
-* **Azure Data Factory (ADF):** Cloud-based ETL/ELT service used for orchestrating the data movement and performing complex data transformations via Mapping Data Flows.
-* **Azure Synapse Analytics (Serverless SQL Pool):** Provides a SQL interface over the data in ADLS Gen2, enabling ad-hoc querying and creating logical views (Gold Layer) without provisioning dedicated resources.
-* **Power BI:** Business intelligence tool for creating interactive dashboards and reports, consuming data directly from the Synapse Serverless SQL Pool view (DirectQuery).

-## Key Learnings & Demonstrated Skills

-This project was a hands-on exercise in transitioning to modern cloud data platforms, specifically on Azure.
-It highlights my ability to:

-* **Architect Cloud-Native Data Solutions:** Designed and implemented a robust Medallion Architecture, a best practice for data lakes.
-* **Master Modern ETL/ELT:** Gained in-depth proficiency in Azure Data Factory's Data Flows for complex data transformations and pipeline orchestration.
-* **Leverage Data Lakehouse Capabilities:** Successfully integrated ADLS Gen2 with Azure Synapse Analytics to provide a flexible and performant analytical layer directly on the data lake.
-* **Ensure Data Quality & Integrity:** Implemented data cleaning and aggregation steps to deliver high-quality, business-ready data.
-* **Integrate BI Tools:** Connected Power BI to a Synapse view using DirectQuery, showcasing real-time analytical capabilities.
-* **Problem-Solving & Debugging:** Successfully navigated and resolved complex data type inference, authentication, and pathing challenges across different Azure services.
-* **Multi-Cloud Versatility:** This project complements my existing expertise in GCP, demonstrating my adaptability and capability to design and implement robust data solutions across major cloud platforms.
-It showcases my commitment to continuous learning and expanding my cloud data engineering skillset.